jimador/programming-in-scala/NOTES.md

     }

 ```

 You might think that the iterative approach would be faster, but actually, they both incur the same overhead.
+The Scala
-The Scala compiler is able to transform the
+compiler is able to transform the recursive call into an iterative one using *tail-call optimization*.
+If the recursive
-recursive call into an iterative one using *tail-call optimization*.
-If the recursive call is not in the tail poisition, the compiler can not optimize it.
+call is not in the tail position, the compiler can not optimize it.

 ``` scala